 Her research revealed that high achievers possess an essential quality independent of intelligence, self-discipline, and ambition that leads them to success.
 She named this quality “grit.”
 As an assistant professor at the University of Pennsylvania, she studies self-control and grit and how they impact academic and professional success.

-Grit as defined by Duckworth is “the perseverance and passion for long-term goals” and “the ability to stick with them until you master them.”
-Her research clearly shows that grit is a critical factor in overall long-term success, and how it corresponds to our ability to triumph over setbacks and conquer important long-term goals.
+Grit, as defined by Duckworth, is “the perseverance and passion for long-term goals” and “the ability to stick with them until you master them.”
+Her research clearly shows that grit is a critical factor in overall long-term success and how it corresponds to our ability to triumph over setbacks and conquer important long-term goals.
 Duckworth developed the Grit Scale Test to measure this quality.
-The scale is used at the United States Military Academy at West Point and has become the best predictor of which cadets would be successful, and which ones would drop out in the rigorous summer training program.
+The scale is used at the United States Military Academy at West Point and has become the best predictor of which cadets would be successful and which ones would drop out in the rigorous summer training program.
 Grit mattered more than intelligence, leadership ability, or fitness.
 Grit isn’t self-discipline, conscientiousness, perseverance, ambition, passion, or optimism— although these do play a role in grit.
-Instead, grit is that something special that makes all the difference between being smart and being successful, or being talented and being great.
+Instead, grit is something special that makes all the difference between being smart and being successful or being talented and being great.